Wilkins leaves legacy of laughter and leadership at Clemson

 Lawrence said Wilkins' gesture helped during an unusual week.

-Wilkins tweaked Swinney during the nine-minute speech, saying the coaches' wife settled for him.
-Swinney revealed later Wilkins likes to keep people on their toes with a pinch on the butt.
+Wilkins tweaked Swinney during the nine-minute speech, saying the coach's wife settled for him.
+Swinney revealed later that Wilkins likes to keep people on their toes with a pinch on the butt.

 Wilkins has at least one and maybe two more games left for Clemson.
 The NFL is the next stop, but Swinney believes Wilkins is on his way to even bigger things.